MichalOleszak/pmpp/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was 1 NOTE:

-* This is a new release.

 ## Reverse dependencies
-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.